Duwab/Bash-Routine-Client/README.md

 # Bash-Routine-Client
-Bash framework for client servers to read configurations and store data in a standardized format
+Bash client for servers to centralize configurations and store data in a standardized format